edgaras87/knowledge-vault/docs/cheatsheets/networking/http/00-quickstart.md

     - security
 summary: A compact, no-fluff HTTP reference for daily use.
 aliases:
-  - Quick Refresher
+  - HTTP Quick Start
 ---

-# ⚡ HTTP — Quick Refresher
+# ⚡ HTTP — Quick Start

 A speed-run of the web’s lingua franca.
 Keep this handy; split it later when you outgrow it.